simontankersley/log4j2_notEmpty_bug/README.md

       <PatternLayout pattern="%notEmpty{mdcField=%X{mdcField} }%msg%n"/>
 ```

-The expectation is that log output when the mapped diagnostic context (MDC) does not contain the mdcField should no
+The expectation is that when the mapped diagnostic context (MDC) does not contain the mdcField then
-contain the text within the `%notEmpty` instruction.
+the log output should not contain the text within the `%notEmpty` conversion pattern instruction.

 ### Steps to observe behaviour